 Hypatia was a thinker of the highest order, a teacher, and an inventor, but she was also a pagan and was not afraid to speak her mind in a landscape of religious separatism, conflict, and fear.
-Being a woman of intelligence, beauty, and strength could not save her from the shocking death she would meet at the hands of her own people.
+Being a woman of intelligence, beauty, and strength could not save her from the shocking end she would meet at the hands of her own people.
 During a dangerous time when science and religion were often pitted against one another in the quest for universal understanding, it was precisely her knowledge and fearlessness that would place a target on her back.
 Her life of excellence would come to mean nothing as a clash of powerful men rendered her one of the most tragic scapegoats in history.

 A woman like Hypatia - so powerful, so intelligent - was greatly feared by many in Alexandria.
 Because of this - and the fact she believed in paganism - many believed she had to be silenced for the good of the state.
 A magistrate named Peter the Lector gathered his fellow religious zealots and hunted her down as she made her way from her lecture at the university.
 They ripped her from her carriage and proceeded to tear her clothes, pulling her along by her hair through the streets of the city.

 On the orders of Cyril, the bishop of Alexandria, the University of Alexandria where she and her father Theon had taught was sacked and burned to the ground as a sign of intolerance.
-In the aftermath of her brutal death, there was a mass exodus of intellectuals and artists who feared for their safety, and a newly-minted sense of Christian power was installed in the great city.
+In the aftermath of her slaying, there was a mass exodus of intellectuals and artists who feared for their safety, and a newly-minted sense of Christian power was installed in the great city.

 Of course, Cyril and Orestes clashed, specifically around the time when the Jews began a violent conflict with the Christians.
 As a result, Cyril turned aggressively on the Jews and expelled them from the city, looting their homes and temples.
 Orestes was appalled and complained to the Roman government in Constantinople.
 Cyril tried to apologize for his rash decision, but Orestes refused the reconciliation and was subsequently targeted for assassination by 500 of Cyril’s pernicious monks.
 Even though Hypatia was not involved directly in this proceedings, she was a friend of Orestes and pontificated in the realm of non-Christian theology - two things that made her an easy target for an increasingly angry sect.